brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.33 =
-- Fix: Unable to edit the Header footer with Elementor in few cases.
+- Fix: Unable to edit the Header/Footer with Elementor in few cases.

 = 1.6.32 =
 - Fix: Improved plugin security.